Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 17
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene17.jpg
-      narration: "<p>The slow capture of all arctic colonies not belonging to the Kayapo are being reclaimed as the wave of captures moves east towards the Falkland city of Mendoza.Chilean navy seems a big bigger while the Kayapo navy, while clearly modern, is a bit smaller than I’d expected.
+      narration: "<p>The slow capture of all arctic colonies not belonging to the Kayapo are being reclaimed as the wave of captures moves east towards the Falkland city of Mendoza.</p><p>Chilean navy seems a big bigger while the Kayapo navy, while clearly modern, is a bit smaller than I’d expected.
 Perhaps this is going to be a grinding slog after all.
 Lame. </p>"
     - scene_number: 18
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene18.jpg
       narration: "<p>Timor strikes down the south-west corner of Australia while the army begins to close in.
-The Navy is currently heavily favoring Timor while the air force seems roughly equal thanks to the 3 equipped carriers..</p><p></p><p>In addition, Timor peaced with Castile; Mohave has set up the Great Firewall to reduce tech theft and Ataturk Warlord the Beloved is such a hilarious name considering the blitz we saw a few episodes back.</p>"
+The Navy is currently heavily favoring Timor while the air force seems roughly equal thanks to the 3 equipped carriers..</p><p>In addition, Timor peaced with Castile; Mohave has set up the Great Firewall to reduce tech theft and Ataturk Warlord the Beloved is such a hilarious name considering the blitz we saw a few episodes back.</p>"
     - scene_number: 19
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene19.jpg